MarcoBgn/connectors-status/README.md

-# git-profile
+# git-profiler

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

-## Build & development
+This project has been completed for a technical test using AngularJS.

+## Development - Local

-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt serve` for preview on your local machine.

 ## Testing

 Running `grunt test` will run the unit tests with karma.

+Running `protractor` will run the integration tests with protractor.
+ - In order to run protractor tests run `webdriver-manager start` on a saparate terminal window.